Best viewed with Netscape @ 1024 x 768 pixels

 www.RoyceFamily.com

-I am most interested in converting the many hundreds of thousands of mainframe / MS-DOS Cobol applications to Windows.
+I am most interested in converting the many hundreds of thousands

 More details here

-Also, I would like challenging and interesting positions where I am allowed to use my extensive magical skills & experience to solve computer application problems.
+where I am allowed to use my extensive magical skills &

 - Offers over 25 years experience